paxfeline/hearsay/build-journal.md

 </hear-say>
 ```

-Hear-Say extracts the text from the `props` attribute and inserts it into a function with this code:
+hearsay extracts the text from the `props` attribute and inserts it into a function with this code:

 ```javascript
 try